AbheeravPatankar/Master-Data-Management-System-EDI/README.md

 4. Objects corresponding to a template will be accepted and sent to backend

 ### Analytics Service
-1. You can perform aggregate function related and logical operation on the objects of template you wish to work upon
+1. You can perform CRUD operations and other aggregate functions on your data along with data visualization according to attribute

 ### Expression Creation
 1. This page will allow you to modify the existing templates and their corresponding objects by adding custom expressions by leveraging the existing attributes and expresssions present inside multiple templates in the DB.